"Empath" Is Not the Same as "Codependent"

 Adding insult to injury, when the cracks of the soulmate’s façade surface and we start to experience the isolating and humiliating pain of loneliness and shame, we are, once again, powerless to break free from another narcissist lover.
 Inevitably, our soulmate transforms into our “cell mate.”
 This is not the problem of an empath, but of someone with Self-Love Deficit Disorder.

 Admitting we have a problem that we cannot, or never could, control, is the first and most important step in SLDD (codependency) recovery.
 Yes, we can stop the madness!
-We can take the big step towards sanity, peace and fulfillment by admitting our powerlessness over our SLD and need to recover from its inherent addiction – the compulsion to be everyone’s lover, friend, confidant and caretaker, while ignoring our own needs for the same.
+We can take the big step toward sanity, peace, and fulfillment by admitting our powerlessness over our SLD and the need to recover from its inherent addiction – the compulsion to be everyone’s lover, friend, confidant, and caretaker, while ignoring our own needs for the same.

-We can conquer pathological loneliness, soul-searing shame and our repressed or suppressed childhood trauma if we choose the difficult but healing path of trauma resolution and the pursuit of self-love.
-Seeking this healing and self-loving path will ultimately compel us to cast away all relationships that are exploitative and narcissistic, while moving towards those that enhance our pursuit for self-care, self-respect and self-love.
+We can conquer pathological loneliness, soul-searing shame, and our repressed or suppressed childhood trauma if we choose the difficult but healing path of trauma resolution and the pursuit of self-love.
+Seeking this healing and self-loving path will ultimately compel us to cast away all relationships that are exploitative and narcissistic while moving towards those that enhance our pursuit of self-care, self-respect, and self-love.
 The courage to recover from Self-Love Deficit Disorder is within your reach.
-Stop being a delivery mechanism for everyone else’s need for love, respect and care!
+Stop being a delivery mechanism for everyone else’s need for love, respect, and care!

 In conclusion, if you identify with Self-Love Deficit Disorder (codependency), rejoice in your emotional and, perhaps, spiritual empathetic gifts.
 But, at the same time, make the life-changing decision to take the challenging but healing path of SLDD recovery.
 The following excerpt from Robert Frost’s celebrated poem, “The Road Not Taken,” illuminates the importance of this resolution: